 In a single SID installation, you should place all Central Services and application servers in the proximity placement group anchored by the SAP HANA database.

-In a multi-SID installation, you have the freedom to associate the Central Services and application servers with any proximity placement group (but just one) that is anchored by SAP HANA containers of different SIDs.
+In a multi-SID installation, you have the freedom to associate the Central Services and application servers with any single proximity placement group that's anchored by SAP HANA containers of different SIDs.

 SAP BW/4HANA is designed for the SAP HANA database platform.
 Azure provides three scalability and deployment options:

 In a scale-up SAP HANA deployment, the database tier uses two or more Linux virtual machines in a cluster to achieve high availability.